jhpyle/docassemble/_docs/objects.md

 ### <a name="Individual.salutation"></a>`.salutation()`

-Depending on the `gender` attribute (one of "male", "female", or "nonbinary"), the `.salutation()` method returns "Mr.", "Mx.", or "Ms." This can be helpful when writing letters.
-If `gender` is not one of "male", "female" or "nonbinary" the individual's full name is returned.
+Depending on the `gender` attribute (one of "male" or "female"), the `.salutation()` method returns "Mr." or "Ms." This can be helpful when writing letters.
+If `gender` is not one of "male" or "female" the individual's full name is returned.

 {% include side-by-side.html demo="salutation" %}